 “If you’re going to rebuild what was already there, you can do it even quicker,” Bass said.

-Some building fees have been waived, but the mayor planned to see if others can be waived through executive order, she said.
+Some building fees have been waived, but the mayor said she planned to see if others could be waived through executive order.

 “L.A. will stand with you until the Palisades is completely rebuilt and your families return home,” she said.
 “We are going to be all-in on rebuilding your homes, your neighborhood, and your future.”